Copy one universal prompt into Claude Code, Codex, Cursor, Windsurf, or Copilot Chat. It detects the framework and verifies the setup end to end.

 - Run npx securenow firewall apps and npx securenow firewall status.

-- Confirm the selected app is present, firewallEnabled is true, and the SecureNow IPDB confidence threshold is visible.
+- Confirm the selected app is present, firewallEnabled is true, and the SecureNow AI IPDB confidence threshold is visible.

 - If firewallEnabled is false, run the documented per-app enable command, for example npx securenow firewall enable --app <appKey>, then verify again.